 If "Raw data decoder" has been set, the reader treats all magstripe data as a bit string and sends it out in hex format.
 The reader suppresses leading and trailing zeros.
-All track data is sent with no regard to track designation or separation.
+All the read tracks data is sent with no regard to track designation or separation.
 No error checking is performed.